A range of high-quality resources for History are available on the web. Begin by exploring QMUL's own rich archival collections:

 - The National Archives: Has a collection of over 11 million historical government and public records, from Domesday Book to modern goverment papers and digital files.
 Materials include paper and parchment, electronic records and websites, photographs, posters, maps, drawings and paintings.

-- The Peace Process: Layers of Meaning.
-Contains (1) Layers of Meaning Online Directory (Lomond): a select, authorative archive of all extant interviews of key figures in the Peace Process in Northern Ireland (2) the Peace Portal: a guide to other online resources realting to the history of conflict and peace-making in Northern Ireland.
-Peace Process: Layers of Meaning is a hybrid project incolving collaboration between Queen Mary, Trinity College Dublin and Dundalk Institute of Technology.
-It is funded by the European Regional Development Fund (Peace III)
+- The Peace Process: Layers of Meaning: Contains (1) Layers of Meaning Online Directory (Lomond): a select, authorative archive of all extant interviews of key figures in the Peace Process in Northern Ireland, and (2) The Peace Portal: a guide to other online resources relating to the history of conflict and peace-making in Northern Ireland.
+The Peace Process: Layers of Meaning is a hybrid project involving collaboration between Queen Mary, Trinity College Dublin and Dundalk Institute of Technology.
+It is funded by the European Regional Development Fund (Peace III).

 Be careful, though, when using the internet for research, that the sites you find are reliable and up to date.
 Check when the page was last updated and think about who is providing the information and why.
 Sites such as Wikipedia are not suitable for academic work.

-The Internet Detective tutorial looks at the critical thinking required when using the Internet for research, and offers practical advice on evaluating the quality of web sites.
+The archived version of Internet Detective tutorial looks at the critical thinking required when using the Internet for research, and offers practical advice on evaluating the quality of websites.